 Historically, data from the accounting system had limited use beyond the back office.
 It was batch processed at the close of each day and stored in an isolated database.
 It lacked the timeliness, context and accessibility necessary to support decision-making for the middle and front office.
 But today’s leading accounting systems function in real- or near real-time, aggregate data from internal and external systems, and provide robust reporting capabilities.
 To that end, the right accounting system can serve as an effective IBOR solution for mid- or smaller-size firms without the significant resources to implement and support a complex, dedicated solution.

 In addition to ABOR and IBOR, investment firms are also looking at PBOR.
 PBOR is effectively a superset of IBOR in that it is more granular and covers greater ground.
-In essence, PBOR is the platform that enables investment managers to process some of the more complex data sets used in performance measurement and risk analytics.
+PBOR datasets will typically include investment information, integrated performance results, risk exposure analysis, reference data and adjusted data In essence, PBOR is the platform that enables investment managers to process some of the more complex data sets used in performance measurement and risk analytics providing transparency and visibility into all investments.

 For more information on PBOR, listen to our webinar recording on analytics dashboards for a performance book of record.